 With tracking, you are able to ensure consistent improvement and effectiveness of your campaigns.
 So, never forget this important QR code best practices.

 With two types of QR codes, it is easy to get torn between the two.
 While static ones are usually enough for certain tasks, if you can, always opt for the dynamic option.

 You are able to update data and perform tracking.
-This helps you grow your campaigns by consistently improving as well as doesn’t render old QR codes obsolete by allowing them to be updated.
+This helps you grow and expand your campaigns by consistently improving as well as doesn’t render old QR codes obsolete by allowing them to be updated.

 10. Consider the Material

 Make sure that the material you put your QR codes on doesn't alter its look.
 That includes being non-porous, excessively shiny, and the likes and see to it that it is placed on a flat surface.